Shared Memory

 Destroying shared memory

-To remove shared memory assoicaite with arg, call:
+To remove shared memory associated with arg

 shmrm(arg)

-If arg is a name, the corresponding POSIX named shared memory is unlinked.
-If arg is a key or identifier of a BSD shared memory segment, the segment is marked to be eventually destroyed.
-Argument arg can also be a SharedMemory object.
+is a key or identifier of a BSD shared memory segment, the segment is marked to be eventually destroyed.
+Argument arg

-The rm method may also be called to remove an existing shared memory segment or object:
+method may also be called to remove an existing shared memory segment or object:

 rm(SharedMemory, name)